-For 2018, the following tables reflect the performance measurement categories for each NEO currently employed by Granite:
+For 2019, the following tables reflect the performance measurement categories for each NEO currently employed by Granite:

-Kevan Gorrie, President and Chief Executive Officer(1)
+Kevan Gorrie, President and Chief Executive Officer

-2018 Performance Goals Corporate Measure We eight Threshold Target Maximum 2018 Actual Performance Calculated Performance Score Annualized Comparable FFO (2) per Stapled Unit 10% \$3.35 \$3.45 \$3.55 \$3.48 Exceeded Target NAV per Stapled Unit(3) 15% \$57.00 \$58.40 \$60.00 \$61.77 Exceeded Maximum Acquisitions and Development between Aug.
-1 - Dec.
-31, 2018 (CAD) 50% 15% \$300 million \$400 million \$500 million \$365 million Exceeded Threshold Occupancy 10% 97.0% 98.0% 99.0% 99.1% Exceeded Maximum Individual Performance Mea sure ' ' ' Strategy Planning and Strategic Execution 50 % Strategic Planning The CGN Committee considered these specific performance measures and determined that Effective Com with Stakehold munication of states Strategic Plan Leadership in 2018.
-Total Potential 100 0% Achieved 124% of bonus, pro-rated Dec.
-31, 2018 •
+2019 Performance Goals Corporate Measure Weight Threshold Target Maximum 2019 Actual Performance Calculated Performance Score AFFO modified (1) per Stapled Unit 35% \$3.35 \$3.45 \$3.60 \$3.65 Exceeded Maximum NAV per Stapled Unit (2) 25% \$61.00 \$62.00 \$65.00 \$65.67 Exceeded Maximum Acquisitions/ Development (3) 10% \$500 million \$750 million \$900 million \$721.50 million Exceeded Threshold Dispositions - Single- tenant Concentration Reduction % (by GLA) 70% 10% 4.5% 6.0% 8.0% 4.0% Below Threshold Complete Financings 10% Refinanced debt and completed two equity raises Exceeded Target Average Occupancy 10% 97.0% 98.0% 99.0% 99.1% Exceeded Maximum Individual Performance M easure Strategy Planning and Strategic Execution 30 % Enhance platfo orm capabilities in US/Europe these specific performance Establish and implement sustainability plan measures and determined that the President and CEO's targets were met or exceeded in 2019.
+Foster engaged corporate culture Total Target 100 )% Achieved STIP bo of base salary nus of 145%

-- (1) Mr. Gorrie joined Granite as President and Chief Executive Officer on August 1, 2018.
-Mr. Gorrie's performance targets were set at the beginning of the period of his employment by Granite, and therefore the targets and organizational results in respect of such targets in some case differ from similar performance targets set in respect of other NEOs, which were set effective January 1, 2018. - (2) FFO is a measure not defined by International Financial Reporting Standards ("IFRS") that is widely used by the real estate industry in evaluating the operating performance of real estate entities.
-Granite calculates FFO as net income attributable to stapled unitholders excluding fair value gains (losses) on investment properties and financial instruments, gains (losses) on sale of investment properties including the associated current income tax, acquisition transaction costs, deferred income taxes and certain other items, net of non-controlling interests in such items.
-Annualized Comparable FFO is an internal measure of operating performance not defined by IFRS that is used by the CGN Committee and the Board to measure performance against pre-set targets.
-Granite calculates Annualized Comparable FFO as FFO adjusted for unusual and non-recurring items and the annualized impact of any acquisitions in the performance period.
-For a further discussion of FFO, see Granite's Management's Discussion and Analysis of Results of Operations and Financial Position for the year ended December 31, 2018.
-Since non-IFRS measures do not have standardized meanings prescribed by IFRS, they may not be comparable to similar measures reported by other issuers. - (3) Net asset value ("NAV") per Stapled Unit is a non-IFRS financial measure that is used internally by the CGN Committee and the Board to measure performance against pre-set targets.
-NAV per Stapled Unit is defined as the fair value of investment properties less (i) total interest-bearing debt; (ii) the fair value of any cross currency interest rate swap liabilities; and (iii) any non-controlling interests, plus (iv) cash and cash equivalents and (v) the fair value of any assets held for sale, divided by the total number of Stapled Units outstanding.
+- (1) "AFFO modified" is a measure not defined by International Financial Reporting Standards ("IFRS").
+AFFO modified is an internal measure of operating performance used by the CGN Committee and the Board to measure organizational performance against pre-set targets.
+Granite calculates AFFO modified as FFO adjusted for unusual and non-recurring items and the annualized impact of any unbudgeted dispositions in the performance period, all adjusted on a constant currency basis.
+Since non-IFRS measures do not have standardized meanings prescribed by IFRS, they may not be comparable to similar measures reported by other issuers.
+For a discussion of FFO, see "- Cost of Management". - (2) Net asset value ("NAV") per Stapled Unit is a non-IFRS financial measure that is used internally by the CGN Committee and the Board to measure performance against pre-set targets.
+NAV per Stapled Unit is defined as the fair value of investment properties less (i) total interest-bearing debt; (ii) lease obligations recognized in accordance with IFRS 16, Leases; (iii) the fair value of any cross currency interest rate swap liabilities; and (iv) any non-controlling interests, plus (v) cash and cash equivalents and (vi) the fair value of any assets held for sale, divided by the total number of Stapled Units outstanding, all adjusted on a constant currency basis. - (3) The acquisitions and development metric excluded the acquisition of 1301 Chalk Hill Road.

-Ilias Konstantopoulos, Chief Financial Officer
+Teresa Neto(1), Chief Financial Officer